 Rough Copy bounce back on X Factor

-Fortunes changed once again last night in the X Factor quarter finals, as Tamera Foster had a "Leona Lewis moment" and Rough Copy bounced back with aplomb.
+Fortunes changed once again tonight in the X Factor quarter finals, as Tamera Foster had a "Leona Lewis moment" and Rough Copy bounced back with aplomb.

 Host Dermot O'Leary announced it was "double trouble", with each X Factor finalist singing two songs - one voted for by the public and the other chosen by each contestant as a song by their musical hero.